-How to Delete Row If Cell Contains Value Using Macro in Excel
+How to Delete Row If Cell Contains Value Using Macro in Excel (2 Examples)

 In this article, we will show you how to delete a row if a cell contains a value in Excel utilizing VBA macro.
 Sometimes we need to remove certain data from a huge dataset in Excel.
 When the cells in the dataset are carrying values, then we should be really careful before deleting them.
 Implementing VBA macro is the most effective, quickest, and safest method to run any operation in Excel.
-Here, we will delete cells that contains either a string or numbers as the following gif.
+Here, we will delete cells that contain either a string or numbers as in the following gif.

 Demonstrating a Way to Delete Row If a Cell Contains Value by Using Macros in Excel